Kevin Cassese

-Kevin Cassese (born April 5, 1981) is a professional lacrosse player with the Philadelphia Barrage, and head coach of the Lehigh University men's lacrosse team.
+Kevin Cassese (/kɑːˈsiːs/ kah-SEESS; born April 5, 1981) is a retired professional lacrosse player who spent seven years from 2003 to 2009 in Major League Lacrosse (MLL) with the Rochester Rattlers, Philadelphia Barrage and Boston Cannons.
+He was the men's lacrosse head coach at Lehigh University for sixteen seasons from 2008 to 2023.
+He is currently the associate head coach/offensive coordinator at the University of Virginia since June 20, 2023.

+Playing career

 Cassese played collegiate lacrosse at Duke University, where he helped lead the Blue Devils to three NCAA Tournament appearances.
 In 2002, he won the McLaughlin Award as the nation's top midfielder.
 In 2002, Cassese played with Team USA that won the World Lacrosse Championship.
 In 2006, he was also a member of the Team USA, who finished in second place.

 Cassese played professionally with Major League Lacrosse's Rochester Rattlers from 2003 until June 29, 2007, when he was traded to the Philadelphia Barrage.
 He was named the MVP of the 2006 Major League Lacrosse All-Star Game as a member of Team USA.
 He was also a standout for the MLL's Boston Cannons.

-On July 5, 2007, Cassese was named head coach of the Lehigh University lacrosse team.
-Prior to this, he served as assistant coach for the Duke Blue Devils and for the Stony Brook Seawolves.